OneCodeMonkey/FastFramework/README.md

 # FastFramework
-A fast and flexible PHP framework with swoole and other components.
+A fast and flexible PHP framework based on swoole4.